davidauinger/qbfsort/README.md

 ./qbfsort < input > output
 ```

-The program supports three kinds of sorting: literals, clauses and quantifiers.
-For each sorting the metric can be specified as key-value pair on the command line (`sortLiterals=<metric>`, `sortClauses=<metric>`, `sortQuantifiers=<metric>`).
+The program supports three kinds of sortings: literals, clauses and quantifiers.
+For each sorting the metric can be chosen on the command line (`--literals <metric>`, `--clauses <metric>`, `--quantifiers <metric>`).
 These metrics can be set for each kind of sorting separately.
-For example, to take the QBF from `example.cnf`, sort the literals by the number of newly created binary clauses, do not sort the clauses, sort the quantifiers by the canonical order and write the resulting QBF to `output.cnf`, the command may look like:
+For example, to take the QBF from `example.qdimacs`, sort the literals by the number of newly created binary clauses, do not sort the clauses, sort the quantifiers by the canonical order and write the resulting QBF to `output.qdimacs`, the command may look like:
 ```
-./qbfsort sortLiterals=countedBinaries  sortQuantifiers=basic < example.cnf > output.cnf
+./qbfsort --literals countedBinaries  --quantifiers basic < example.qdimacs > output.qdimacs
 ```

+# Command line options

+The complete list of the allowed command line options (with their short forms) and arguments is printed by invoking the program with the `--help` option.
+Following is a description of common usages of the options.

+## Input and output

+Instead of reading from stdin and writing to stdout, file names can also be specified with the `--input` and `--output` options, respectively.

+## Metrics

+Metrics can be chosen on the command line with the `--literals`, `--clauses` and `--quantifiers` options.
+As a convenience, the option `--metric` can be used to apply the same metric to all kinds of sortings.
+A list of available metrics can be obtained by invoking the program with the `--help` option.

+## Modifying sorting

+All the metrics can be inverted (*e.g.* from descending to ascending order) with the `--inverse` option.
+It is also possible to invert only specific kinds with `--literalsinverse`, `--clausesinverse` or `--quantifiersinverse`.

+The used sorting algorithm might not be stable by default.
+That means the order of equal elements might be exchanged during sorting.
+If a stable sorting algorithm is desired, the option `--stable` should be set.
+This algorithm might be less efficient in time and space than the not stable sorting algorithm.

+The values calculated by the metrics can be printed to a JSON file using the `--statistics` option.
+This option is only available if the project was compiled with JsonCpp by setting `WITH_JSONCPP=ON` (this is the default) during configuration.

 # Sorting metrics

+## none

+This metric does not sort at all but all elements are equal.
+This is mainly available for testing purposes.

 ## basic